devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ### AWS Identity and Access Management (IAM)

 - Global service.
+- A trust policy is attached to a role and defines who can assume the role.
+- A permissions policy is attached to a role and defines what the role can do.
+- A permissions boundary is attached to a role/user and limits the permissions, even if policies allow more.
 - Supports federated identity with SAML 2.0-compatible IdP.
 - For other scenarios like LDAP you need to create an identiy broker that authenticates to LDAP and then calls STS to assume a role.
 - For administrators you can use the `AdministratorAccess` policiy.